Mass Tort Attorneys for Defective Exactech Hip, Knee, and Ankle Devices

 Exactech Products Included in the Recall

-According to the recall information released by Exactech, multiple types of the knee, hip, and ankle devices are subject to degradation, causing implant recipients adverse side effects.
+According to the recall information released by Exactech, multiple types of knee, hip, and ankle devices are subject to degradation, causing implant recipients adverse side effects.

 Recalled Ankle and Knee Replacement Products